 Riverview Sunfest

-The 20th annual SUNFEST summer festival in Riverview promises a week of outdoor events, culminating in Canada Day celebrations.
-Highlights include a town-wide yard sale, basketball tournament, disc golf tournament, art show, free swim, petting farm, movie night, Yogafest, cricket lessons, soap making, art show, card party, multicultural campfire, pickleball tournament, outdoor concert, learn-to-skateboard event, heritage talk, drag bingo, seed-saving workshop, and a wrestling event.
-The festivities conclude with Canada Day celebrations, featuring live entertainment, BBQ, amusement zone, fireworks, and more.
+The annual SUNFEST summer festival in Riverview promises a week of outdoor events, culminating in Canada Day celebrations.
+Highlights include a town-wide yard sale, a Heritage Nature Path Tour and more!
+The festivities conclude with Canada Day celebrations, featuring live entertainment, amusement zone, and fireworks!

 Details